pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 _Eligible plans: Enterprise_

-PactFlow supports [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) integration with a compatible Identity Provider (IdP) such as Okta, Ping, Auth0, Azure AD, OneLogin etc.
+PactFlow supports [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0) integration with a compatible Identity Provider (IdP) such as Okta, Ping, Auth0, Azure AD, OneLogin, etc.

 SAML2.0 allows you to externalise the authentication and access to your PactFlow account.
 Authorization and fine-grained permissions are managed within your account by an account Administrator.